-A moment of silence to your screwed up life, as the new year brings in a ray of hope for a better and stronger you.
-You start making amendments well in advance for the new year regarding your transformation as a better, brighter and stronger human.
+A moment of silence to your screwed up life, as the new year brings in a ray of hope for a better and stronger self.
+You start making amendments well in advance for the occasion regarding your transformation to a finer, brighter and a healthier human.
 Because it’s that time of the year, when all your survival rituals appear to look like bad habits/ addictions, divine cravings remind you of being unhealthy and your income makes you feel unwealthy.
 You feel the urge to change your below average life that you’ve been content with until very recently, with the help of New Year Resolutions.
 You start jotting down a list of nearly impossible lifestyle changes that are currently disguised as ‘new’ and life changing beginnings.

 Majority of us fail to stick to our new year resolutions for the entire year.
 It takes immense dedication irrespective of how life throws you a curveball, to accomplish this journey of self-improvement for at least a generous period of 6 months.